brunobord/tdaemon/README.md

         (ref. ignore-directories)
     [X] Feature: If the scanned directory size if larger than the option limit, asking for the user to accept processing or not.
-Default option limit is 25MB [X] Add the possibility to run a custom command.
+Default option limit is 25MB [X] OBSOLETE: Add the possibility to run a custom command.
         (eg. ``python manage.py test myapp.MyTest``)
+    [X] Erase the custom command option.
+Too dangerous